3DExtended/app-configuration-introduction/README.md

 ## Prerequisites

-To follow this guide, you need an Azure Subscription to be able to create an resource named "App Configuration".
+To follow this guide, you need an Azure Subscription to be able to create an resource named "App Configuration" (create one for free [here](https://azure.microsoft.com/free/dotnet)) and [Visual Studio 2019](https://visualstudio.microsoft.com/de/downloads/).

 ## Getting Started